 Payday loans in Nunavut

 Payday loans are short-term loans that can help tide you over between paycheques.
 These loans should only be used as a quick fix rather than a long-term solution for financial difficulties.
-While payday loans can do the trick if you need a quick and easy solution to make ends meet, they’re also one of the most expensive forms of debt and should be avoided where other short-term alternatives exist.
+While payday loans can do the trick if you need a quick and easy solution to make ends meet, they’re also one of the most expensive forms of debt and should be avoided when possible.

 We’ve designed this guide to help you navigate the ins and outs of cash advance payday loans in Nunavut, so that you have as much information as possible before you sign on the dotted line.